inclusive-design/idrc/src/collections/projects/en-CA/accessible-canada-accessible-world.md

 <br />
 <br />

-**Embrace our unique flipped conference model and&#32;[review the diverse array of presentations](https://acaw-cama.idrc.ocadu.ca/en/)&#32;before the event.
+**Embrace our unique flipped conference model and [review the diverse array of presentations](https://acaw-cama.idrc.ocadu.ca/en/) before the event.
 This pre-conference exploration allows us to dedicate our time together to tackle 24 critical challenges across four pivotal themes.**

 May 27 - 28, 2024
 _Monday & Tuesday_